Therapy in Maine — telehealth where specialists are hard to find

 Do you take MaineHealth or Anthem Maine?

 Better Thoughts is out-of-network.
-Most Maine PPO plans, including Anthem and Cigna, reimburse 60–80% of out-of-network therapy fees on a superbill we provide monthly.
+Most Maine PPO plans, including Anthem and Cigna, reimburse 60–80% of out-of-network therapy fees on a superbill we email you on request — see our reimbursement guide at /insurance-reimbursement for direct links and step-by-step instructions.
 MaineCare (Maine’s Medicaid program) doesn’t cover out-of-network providers — if MaineCare is your primary coverage, a network provider through MaineHealth or a community mental-health center is the more accessible route.

 Get started with Better Thoughts today